Wandmalfarbe/pandoc-latex-template/README.md

 large (about 5 Gigabytes) you can also install the smaller texlive bundles and add any missing packages manually.

-A smaller texlife bundle is `texlive-latex-extra`.
+A smaller texlive bundle is `texlive-latex-extra`.
 With `texlive-latex-extra` you also need to install these packages manually:

 ```